NACS ELL PROGRAM

 As previously noted, we have students who would qualify for the ESL program, however have declined services.
 The language assessment for the majority of these students indicated that they were very close to fluency level (4.5-5).
 Although not actively participating in support services, their academic progress continues to be closely monitored by school counselors.
 The educational progress for all qualifying students whether or not they are enrolled is reviewed and monitored throughout each school year and for at least two years after services have ended.
 Each spring, all students designated as Limited English Proficient (LEP) are given an English Language Proficiency Assessment (ELPA).
 The WIDA ACCESS 2.0 assessment is provided by the state and complies with IDOE Title III provisions.
 Students must receive a score of Level 5 (FEP) to be eligible for exiting from ELL programming.
 NACS, however, continues to offer English language support as needed, throughout an EL student’s enrollment in our schools.
 Northwest Allen County Schools takes great pride in the fact that our EL students and corporation has consistently met yearly AMAOs performance targets that are set by the state and are in compliance with federal regulations.

-We are now in our eleventh year as an established ELL program.
+We are now in our thirteenth year as an established ELL program.
 Although NACS has been successful in much of its programming, we are committed to continuous development of even more effective instruction and support for our growing population of ELL students.
-NACS has met the challenge of creating a program of merit and substance with little or no funding through the sacrifices and efforts of many throughout our corporation.
-I am grateful for each and every one who has helped make our ELL program a reality.
+NACS has met the challenge of creating a program of merit and substance and I am grateful for each and every one who has helped grow this program and the continued success of our students.

 Northwest Allen County Schools